-This week marks Mental Health Awareness Week, hosted by the Mental Health Foundation.
-The theme of 2020 is focusing on the power and potential of kindness, which feels more important than ever when so many are coping with and recovering from the coronavirus pandemic.
-Take a look at the actions and steps M247 have taken during this time to support our colleagues to maintain a healthy work-life balance.
+This year’s Mental Health Awareness Week focused on the power of kindness, which feels more important than ever when so many are coping with and recovering from the coronavirus pandemic.
+Take a look at the actions and steps M247 has taken during this time to support our colleagues to maintain a healthy work-life balance.

 Both the mass move to working from home for many of our colleagues and the furloughing of a small proportion of our workforce has presented many challenges and additional stresses, so addressing, and protecting our mental health is now more important than ever.

 Listening to our colleagues and a wellbeing survey

 Two weeks after the shift to working from home (a shift the organisation made earlier than most to minimise the spread of the virus) M247 created a ‘wellbeing survey’, to help the organisation better understand how colleagues were working and feeling and identify any areas that required additional support or improvement.

 The results of this survey showed that even though 97% of colleagues found the transition to working from home smooth, nearly half said they were finding it difficult to adjust to this new working environment.
 The negative effects of this change in environment have included increased isolation and loneliness, a struggle to maintain a work-life balance, lack of structure or routine, and those with children struggling to find the balance between parent and teacher.
 To support those colleagues struggling to adjust it was clear that M247 needed to immediately increase the frequency of communication across the organisation.

 Building on a solid mental health plan foundation